darrenldl/sandboxing/README.md

 This sandboxing suite primarily targets desktop use, but may include assets for server use

-One main focus is to provide a private home for programs, which is often where the most important files are stored
+Basics

+- Private home for programs
+- Shell interpreter access is removed in the sandbox
+- Access to number of binaries is minimized (via bubblewrap and AppArmor)
-By default, a fairly strict seccomp filter is supplied to bubblewrap
+- Fairly strict seccomp filters are supplied to bubblewrap
+- Fairly strict AppArmor profiles are generated

 Note that some profiles assume usage of Wayland